 Who Does Sputnik Serve, and What Is the Process?

-Sputnik is a resource for CCA staff only.
+Sputnik is a resource for CCA staff ("clients") only.
 Sputnik cannot accept student, faculty, or class projects.

 - Clients must be employed by California College of the Arts